Korean Style Beef & Mushroom Hot Pot, Shabu Shabu

-(OPTIONAL) Prepare friend rice mix.
+(OPTIONAL) Prepare fried rice mix.
 On a bowl or plate, place 1 cup of cooked rice.
-Add 1/2 cup of chopped kimchi, 1 tbs sesame oil and 2 tbs of seaweed bits on top.
+Add ½ cup of finely chopped kimchi, 1 tbs sesame oil and 2 tbs of seaweed bits (break a sheet of dried seaweed in a zipped bag) on top.
 Add a cracked raw egg on top.
 (This mix will be added and cooked at the very end of the meal.
 See tips for details.

 On a plate, place

-Mix 4 tablespoons of soy sauce, 4 tablespoons of vinegar, 21/2 tablespoons of water and 1/4 tsp of wasabi.
-If you have people who cannot take wasabi, serve it on the side.
-But, I recommend using wasabi as it really will add a nice flavor to the dipping sauce.
+Mix 4 tablespoons of soy sauce, 4 tablespoons of vinegar, 2½ tablespoons of water and ¼ tsp of wasabi.
+If you have people who cannot handle wasabi, serve it on the side.
+But we recommend using wasabi, as it really will add a nice flavor to the dipping sauce.

 8. Table Setting

-Pour the broth in a hot pot (or sauteuse pan) and place it on the portable stove.
+Pour the broth in a hot pot (or sauce pan) and place it on the portable stove.
 You don’t have to start with all the broth you made.
 You can start with some then add more as the liquid evaporates while eating.
-Prepare the thinly sliced beef sirloin (the thiner the better), You can roll the beef for nice presentation.
-Korean style handmade noodles, rice mix(optional) assorted vegetables, dipping sauce and empty serving plates on the side.
+Prepare the thinly sliced beef sirloin (the thinner the better).
+You can roll the beef for nice presentation, with Korean style handmade noodles, rice mix(optional), assorted vegetables, dipping sauce and empty serving plates on the side.